-- Cooking liquid: There are plenty of different liquids and sauces you can mix in with the meat juices.
+There are plenty of different liquids and sauces you can mix in with the meat juices.
 Try Worcestershire Sauce or tomato paste for some extra flavor.
 Worcestershire sauce has a more sharp taste so you may only want to use a tablespoon or so.
-The tomato paste on the other hand is more gentle so you could mix in a few extra tablespoon tomato into the meat sauce.
+The tomato paste on the other hand is more gentle so you could mix in a few extra tablespoons tomato into the meat sauce.
 Some other options are mixing in red wine vinegar or balsamic vinegar.
 Yet another option is using a little broth along with or instead of the beef stock.
 Onion Soup mix or barley soup broth could taste great.
 If you want to add some wine try a cabernet, pinot noir, or merlot.

-- Seasoning blend: There are plenty of seasonings and fresh herbs you can add to the pot roast dry rub.
+There are plenty of seasonings and fresh herbs you can add to the pot roast dry rub.
 Try adding some rosemary.
 A large sprig of fresh rosemary or dried rosemary would both work.
 You could also replace the fresh thyme called for in the recipe with dried thyme if you don’t have fresh.
 Try mixing together a little onion powder, an extra teaspoon kosher salt, and teaspoon black pepper, and garlic powder for the dry rub.
 A teaspoon onion powder and a teaspoon garlic powder should be enough to add to the pot roast.
 You could also use Montreal Steak seasoning to change up the flavor of your beef roast.
 Place the meat on a clean surface and add the dry rub before putting it in the instant pot.

-- Potatoes: For potato replacements medium russets will make the best exchange.
+For potato replacements medium russets will make the best exchange.
 However, if you don’t have russet potatoes, you can use other whole potatoes like Gunda, parel, or melody potatoes.

-- Additional vegetables: For some extra texture and flavor in your Pressure Cooker Pot Roast mix in some additional vegetables like green beans, broccoli, corn, celery, and tomatoes along with the medium carrots.
+Of course!
+For some extra texture and flavor in your Pressure Cooker Pot Roast mix in some additional vegetables like green beans, broccoli, corn, celery, and tomatoes along with the medium carrots.

-- Cut of Beef: This pot roast recipe calls for chuck roast.
+This pot roast recipe calls for chuck roast.
 Chuck roast comes from the shoulder portion and is one of the tougher cuts of meat.
 It is ideal for Pot Roast because it becomes tender in the cooking liquid.
 However, you can also use rump roast in place of the shoulder roast.
 You’ll want to use a 4-5 pound roast still when using a rump roast.

 EASY SIDE DISHES FOR INSTANT POT POT ROAST